April 20, 2023

 • When is Malaysia Day (Hari Malaysia)?

-• How many states and federal territories are there and what are they?
+• How many states and federal territories are there?

 • Who is the Prime Minister?